 I call this dish “global” because it lends itself to a variety of seasonings—choose your favorite!
-Kale, chard, Brussels sprouts, yellow onion, white beans, and a sprinkling of whole mustard seeds come together quickly and beautifully all in one pot.
+Kale, chard, Brussels sprouts, yellow onion, and white beans come together quickly and beautifully all in one pot.

 Preparation: 15 minutes